Molar incisor hypomineralisation: Difficult to anaesthetise

-Opacities due to MIH can be quite visible especially on anterior teeth which could present as a problem aesthetically.
-Patients frequently claim aesthetic discomfort when anterior teeth are involved.
-The discoloured appearance of the anterior teeth could also have negative effects on a child’s psychological development and self-esteem.
+Opacities due to MIH can be quite visible especially on anterior teeth presenting aesthetic problems.
+Patients frequently claim aesthetic concerns when anterior teeth are involved.
+The discoloured appearance of the anterior teeth could also have negative effects on a child's psychological development and self-esteem.

 Tooth breakdown and restoration problems

 MIH-affected teeth are more prone to breakdown as they are hypomineralised which weakens the enamel structure.
 Restorations placed on MIH-affected teeth were found to be more prone to failure due to both loss of tooth structure and material loss.
 The enamel can also fracture more easily due to chewing forces.

 Causes

 The exact cause of MIH is unknown but thought to be multifactorial.

+It has been found that peri- and post-natal factors play a more important role in development of MIH than prenatal factors.

+Hypoxia, caesarean section, and premature birth are among perinatal factors that have been associated with development of MIH.
+Additionally, postnatal factors such as urinary tract infection, otitis media, measles, kidney disease, pneumonia, asthma, antibiotic use, and fever have all been associated with MIH.

-Pre-natally: risks, such as infection, maternal psychological stress and frequent exposure to ultrasonic scans were all correlated with increased risks of MIH.
+Prenatal risks such as infection, maternal psychological stress and frequent exposure to ultrasonic scans were all correlated with increased risks of MIH.

 During the perinatal stage, Pitiphat found that cesarean section and complications during vaginal delivery could contribute to an increased chance of MIH.
-Children born preterm and those with poor general health or systemic conditions in their first 3 years of development also run a higher risk of developing MIH.
+Children born preterm and those with poor general health or systemic conditions in their first three years of development also run a higher risk of developing MIH.
 It has also been proposed that developmental dental defects were associated with long-term breastfeeding due to exposure to dioxin.
+However, a recent meta-analysis has reported prolonged breastfeeding to not be associated with MIH.